WNWN (FM)

 WNWN (98.5 MHz, "Win 98-5") is an FM radio station broadcasting a country music format.
 Licensed to Coldwater, Michigan with studios in Battle Creek, it first began broadcasting in 1950 under the WTVB-FM call sign at 98.3 on the FM dial and spent most of its early existence as a simulcast of sister station WTVB before changing to its current calls, format, and frequency.

 Win 98-5 is consistently one of the top-rated radio stations in the Battle Creek market.

-WNWN programming was formerly heard on translator 95.5 W238AL in Portage, allowing the station's programming to better penetrate the Kalamazoo market.
-The translator later simulcast WTOU.
+WNWN programming is also heard on WZOX 1660 in Kalamazoo, Michigan and translator 95.5 W238AL in Portage, allowing the station's programming to better penetrate the Kalamazoo market.